 When freezing and defrosting food, I follow these basic safety rules:

-• Food can be refrozen though if it has been gradually thawed in the refrigerator, but I never do this.
+- Food can be refrozen though only if it has been gradually thawed in the refrigerator.
+I never do this anyway.

 This is an additional safety precaution I always use:

-So this is what I do to make sure the food in the freezer is safe, especially if we are not at home or we are traveling.
+- So this is what I do to make sure the food in the freezer is safe, especially if we are not at home or we are travelling.